Oil Pie Crust

 • For toasting coconut, and every use really, I highly recommend Le Creuset pans.
 My toasted coconut used to always come out in various shades, but since using Le Creuset it always turns out a beautiful even, golden-brown.
 They conduct heat evenly and beautifully.

-• If a 9x13 pan of cream coconut heaven seems daunting to you, it's super easy to halve this recipe for a 8x8 or 9x9in pan!
+• If a 9x13 pan of coconut cream heaven seems daunting to you, it's super easy to halve this recipe for a 8x8 or 9x9in pan!

 • These bars should ideally be eaten within 3-4 days.
 Otherwise the whipped cream starts to separate and the crust gets soggy.